 The Davy Crockett is one of the few grills that can operate using a 12V adapter, a small generator, or an inverter.
-I tested the 12 volt adaptor, and it works but the test cost me my car battery.
-I didn’t have a good battery to begin with but is important I tell you that this thing will pull some amps.
+I tested the 12 volt adaptor, and it works, but the test cost me my car battery.
+I didn’t have a good battery to begin with, but it’s important that I tell you that this thing will pull some amps.

 Like many small smokers, uneven temperatures can be an issue.
 Still, if portability is your main priority and you want a portable pellet smoker, the Davy Crockett is a good fit.